jamescostian/flashcardz/js-api.md

 f.quiz(cards[0], f.cliQuizzer({show: 'back', answer: 'front'})) // see the back of the card, guess the front
 ```

-Flashcardz also comes with 4 pickers:
+Flashcardz also comes with 5 pickers:

-+ `evenHardish` - the default, which is like a combination of hard and even
++ `smart` - the default, and the best (more details in a later section)
 + `hard` - show the hardest cards first
 + `easy` - show the easiest cards first
 + `even` - try to make every card shown the same number of times